edguru/Templedash/replit.md

 - **Reward system**: Save token recipients for later claiming rather than immediate distribution
 - **Network**: Base Camp testnet by Camp Network for all blockchain operations
 - **System Prompts**: Detailed and accurate system prompts for all agents to ensure precise operation and enhanced performance
+- **DATA INTEGRITY CRITICAL RULE**: Absolutely NO false, mock, simulated, placeholder, or fake information generation.
+All data must be from authentic sources ONLY.
+If real data unavailable, return clear error messages instead of fake data.
+This applies especially to wallet balances, transaction data, prices, and any financial information.

 # System Architecture